GhostRicity/tCV/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---
-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
-We are happy to talk.
+xXxDJToreTorexXx@gmail.com

++45 6535 7889

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/deadmau5)